daotrungkien/mysql-modern-cpp/README.md

 	}
 ```

-Of course, the-old-good-time-style loop is also possible:
+### Of course, the-old-good-time-style loop is also possible
 ```cpp
 	{
 		res = my.query("select id, name, weight from person");